No Such Thing as “Moneyball” in Commercial Real Estate

 The theme of the 2011 movie Moneyball has fueled countless Big Data initiatives.
 This adaptation of Michael Lewis’s 2003 book by the same name chronicles the Oakland Athletics’ quest to assemble a competitive team on a limited budget.
 The team’s GM Billy Beane (played by Brad Pitt), puts his faith in this nerdy assistant Peter Brand (played by Jonah Hill) who uses statistical analysis to outflank other MLB teams that erroneously rely on the traditional biases of seasoned baseball scouts.
 In this way, Moneyball crystalizes the power of Big Data and serves as a parable of analytical innovation.

 At first glance, the commercial real estate industry appears ripe for just this kind of innovation.
 After all, adoption of tech solutions for CRE has been notably slow, data is decentralized and real estate professionals still largely rely on versions of the same tools and methodologies in use 20 years ago to do their work.
-Not surprisingly, the common lament that CRE is “behind the times” has spawned a myriad of CREtech start-ups with crisp, appealing narratives about how market participants can use their “Big Data” solutions to create more value and make better buy/sell decisions – in other words, play Moneyball with their CRE portfolios.
+Not surprisingly, the common lament that CRE is “behind the times” has spawned a myriad of CREtech start-ups, most with crisp, alluring narratives about how market participants can use their proprietary “Big Data” solutions to create more value and make better buy/sell decisions – in other words, play Moneyball with their CRE portfolios.
 But these start-ups are mostly just preying on the collective lust for a silver bullet.
 A more honest look reveals that the application of Big Data principles in CRE has some massive limitations.